greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/general-planning_1_1.md

 ---
-aliases: /handbook/engineering/development/ops/general-planning.html
+aliases:
+- /docs/general-planning_1_1/
 title: General Planning Process - Ops Sub-department
-description: "The general planning process followed by the groups within the Ops Sub-department."
+description: The general planning process followed by the groups within the Ops Sub-department.
+weight: 2
+date: '2025-06-12'
+linkTitle: General Planning Process - Ops Sub-department
+type: docs
 ---

 Groups within the Ops Sub-department follow an async planning process to coordinate planning and discussion between members of the group.
 This process is related to the general [GitLab Product Development Timeline](/handbook/engineering/workflow/#product-development-timeline) process and adds additional practices we've found useful.